 Basics of Debian Packages

-Debian packages are easy installation packages for Debian or Debian Based distributions.
-This tutorial is divided in two parts; the parts PGP Signature & Installation are destined to any user, and the parts Getting the package's code & How to Build to programmers or more advanced users.
+Debian packages are easy installation packages for Debian or Debian-based distributions.
+This tutorial is divided into two parts; the parts PGP Signature & Installation are destined to any user, and the parts Getting the package's code & How to Build to programmers or more advanced users.

 PGP Signature